 May pieces for devices be pre-cut- ie, straws cut to certain lengths, plastic bags cut into parachute shape, holes punched, cotton balls already stretched out?

-If a tie breaker is needed, will the second height be within the 2-4 meter range, or could it be higher?
+If a tie breaker is needed, what will the range of the 2nd height be?

 Can students have a drawing/notes/plan/etc written on paper that’s in their supply box?

 Engineers work from plans, so our students can too.
 No templates on paper of where to fold, tape, etc will be allowed, but if they want to make a sketch or write some notes to help them remember what to do under pressure, that is fine.